alexlee22/indoor-tracking-blog/_posts/2016-06-28-experiment-rpi2-vs-3-average-detection.md

 ---
 layout: post
-title: Experiment of Average detection, Rpi 2 vs Rpi 3
+title: Experiment of Average detection Rpi 2 vs Rpi 3
-date: 2016-06-28 00:00:00
+date: 2016-06-28 11:00:00
 type: post
 published: true
 status: publish
 categories: []
 tags: []
-description: What is the average detection of RSSi over time.
+description: Average detection of RSSi over time.

 author: tiara
 ---

-Because we no longer have class on tuesdays, we are at arup conducting experiments.
+Because we no longer have class on tuesdays, we are at ARUP conducting experiments.
 Two things we need to find out: which RPi is better at recieveing information(Rpi 2 or 3) and what is the average detection of RSSi over Time.

 # Experiment: Average detection and comparison of Rpi 2 vs 3